 If more than MaxR number of restarts occur in the last MaxT seconds, the supervisor terminates all the child processes and then itself.
+The termination reason for the supervisor itself in that case will be shutdown.

 When the supervisor terminates, then the next higher-level supervisor takes some action.
 It either restarts the terminated supervisor or terminates itself.